Engineering Parent-Child Serial Mapping for DSCSA Compliance

 if child in child_to_parent:

-existing_parent = child_to_parent[child]
+existing = child_to_parent[child]

-if existing_parent != parent:
+if existing != parent:

 child_to_parent[child] = parent